Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > Note: The Package Manager automatically checked out and built the ROS-TCP-Connection package in this project.
 You can verify this now by looking for `Packages/ROS-TCP-Connector` in the Project Browser or by opening the Package Manager window.

-   The ROS-TCP-Connector package includes two pieces: TcpConnector, which contains the `ROSConnection` script described above, and MessageGeneration, which generates C# scripts from ROS msg and srv files.
+   > The ROS-TCP-Connector package includes two pieces: TcpConnector, which contains the `ROSConnection` script described above, and MessageGeneration, which generates C# scripts from ROS msg and srv files.

-   Using this MessageGeneration component, three C# message scripts will be generated.
+   > Using this MessageGeneration component, three C# message scripts will be generated.
 Like their ROS msg counterparts, these scripts define the data values and contents that will be passed between Unity and ROS.

    > Note: Read more about the ROS msg [here](http://wiki.ros.org/msg).

+   > Note: Read more about the ROS srv [here](http://wiki.ros.org/srv).

-2. We will start with generating the MoveItMsg: RobotTrajectory.
-Select `RosMessageGeneration -> Auto Generate Messages` from the menu and select `Single Message`.
+1. We will start with generating the MoveItMsg: RobotTrajectory.

+   Select `RosMessageGeneration -> Auto Generate Messages -> Single Message` from the menu.

    ![](img/2_single.png)

-3. In the Message Auto Generation window that appears, next to the Input File Path, click `Browse File...` and navigate to the MoveIt Msgs repository.
-Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
+   In the Message Auto Generation window click `Browse File...` and navigate to the MoveIt Msgs repository.
+Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!`
-	- If this is successful, 1 new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.
+	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

 1. Next, the custom message scripts for this tutorial will be generated.

-Once again, go to `RosMessageGeneration -> Auto Generate Messages` and select `All Messages in Directory`.
-In the Message Auto Generation window that appears, next to the Input Path, click `Select Folder…` and navigate to the `niryo_moveit` directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/`.
-Select the `msg` folder, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
+   Select `RosMessageGeneration -> Auto Generate Messages -> All Messages in Directory`.

+   In the Message Auto Generation window, click `Select Folder…` and navigate to the `niryo_moveit` directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/`.
+Select the `msg` folder, and then click `GENERATE!`
-	- If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints and NiryoTrajectory.
+	- Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints and NiryoTrajectory.

    > MessageGeneration generates a C# class from a ROS msg file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Messages](https://wiki.ros.org/Messages).

 1. Now that the messages have been generated, the service for moving the robot will be created.

-In the menu, select `RosMessageGeneration -> Auto Generate Services` and select `Single Service`.
+   In the menu, select `RosMessageGeneration -> Auto Generate Services -> Single Service`.

-   > Note: Read more about the ROS srv [here](http://wiki.ros.org/srv).

-1. In the Service Auto Generation window that appears, next to the Input File Path, click `Browse File...` and navigate to the niryo_moveit/srv directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/srv`.
+1. In the Service Auto Generation window, click `Browse File...` and navigate to the niryo_moveit/srv directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/srv`.
 Choose the `MoverService.srv` file, and then click `GENERATE!`
-   - If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.
+   - Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Services](https://wiki.ros.org/Services).

 1. In this repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.

-   Note the SourceDestinationPublisher script.
+   > Note: The SourceDestinationPublisher script is included.
 This script will communicate with ROS, grabbing the positions of the target and destination objects and sending it to the ROS Topic `"SourceDestination_input"`.
 On `Start()`, the TCP connector is instantiated with a ROS host name and port, and the articulation body values are assigned based on the GameObjects that will be assigned shortly.
 The `Publish()` function is defined as follows:

    ```csharp
    public void Publish()